-Funds with Deficiencies
+(a) Funds with Deficiencies

 From time to time, the fair values of assets associated with individual donor restricted endowment funds may fall below the level that the donor or applicable law requires to retain as a fund of perpetual duration.
-Deficiencies of this nature are reported in unrestricted net assets and were \$16 and \$0 as of June 30, 2015 and 2014, respectively.
+Deficiencies of this nature are reported in unrestricted net assets and were \$330 and \$16 as of June 30, 2016 and 2015, respectively.
 These deficits generally resulted from unfavorable market fluctuations that occurred shortly after the investment of newly established endowments.
 Endowment earnings shortfalls are covered by investments held in unrestricted net assets.

-Spending Policy
+(b) Spending Policy

 The College uses a spending policy, known as the "mixed rule".
 This policy uses 70% of the prior year's spending adjusted for inflation, plus 5% of the average of the prior four quarters endowment value weighted at 30%.
-Actual amounts withdrawn for spending, as a percentage of the twelve quarter average market value of the endowment, were 4.1% and 4.4% for the years ended June 30, 2015 and 2014, respectively.
+Actual amounts withdrawn for spending, as a percentage of the most recent twelve quarter average market value of the endowment, were 4.3% and 4.1% for the years ended June 30, 2016 and 2015, respectively.

-Return Objectives and Risk Parameters
+(c) Return Objectives and Risk Parameters